Here’s how forced pairing of phones works like in Person of Interest:

 Otherwise, it’s pretty difficult.

-If you were on a real-world version of Team Machine, then the best bet might be to hack the phone.
+If you were on a real-world version of Team Machine, then the best bet might be to hijack the phone as opposed to force pairing a cell phone.

 Once you have access to the target phone, you can add your device as a “Find My Friends” target (or whatever version their phone uses).